-This discussion and analysis provides an overview of financial activities of the System for the fiscal years ended June 30, 2018 and June 30, 2017.
-Please read it in conjunction with the financial statements and notes to the financial statements, which begin on page 22.
+This discussion and analysis provides an overview of financial activities of the System for the fiscal years ended June 30, 2019 and 2018.
+Please read the financial statements in conjunction with the notes to the financial statements, which begin on page 24.

-The financial statements are intended to present information of only that portion of the government-type activities of the State of Washington attributable to the transactions of the System.
-For financial reporting purposes, the System is a part of the primary government of the State of Washington and is also included in the state's Comprehensive Annual Financial Report (CAFR).
+The financial statements are intended to present information of only that portion of the government-type activities of the state of Washington attributable to the transactions of the System.
+For financial reporting purposes, the System is a part of the primary government of the state of Washington and is included in the state's Comprehensive Annual Financial Report (CAFR).